locojoetive/Sound-Field-Visualisation/README.md

 The result is a deformed sphere that represents the sound propagation.

-### 5. Animation
+### 5. Shader

 The deformed sphere's vertices are passed to the shader ```SineFragmentDisplacement.shader``` that generates a 2D plane.
-This plane then renders an intersection (Querschnitt) of the sphere and illustrates the sound propagation as wave impulses.
+This plane then renders an intersection of the sphere and illustrates the sound propagation as wave impulses.